-Tiny Innocent Questions that Motivate Prospects to Make Decisions
+Tiny Questions that Motivate Prospects to Make Decisions

 Imagine we are on Facebook with a new prospect.
 We’ve built good rapport and the moment comes to make first contact by a zoom video call or phone.
-We say to our new Facebook prospect, “How about jumping on a zoom call or Facebook phone?”
+We say to our new Facebook prospect, “How about jumping on a zoom call or Facebook Messenger call?”